azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab3-moreComplex.md

 ### What's next

-In the next section we will concentrate on how to orchestrate and store the building blocks templates.
-We'll look at nested templates and using blob storage with SAS tokens, before finishing off with a discussion of CI/CD pipelines and alternative higher level orchestration options such as Terraform, Chef, Puppet, Ansible, Salt and also the Azure Building Blocks (azbb).
+In the next section we will concentrate on how to nest templates, and use complex objects as variables to help standardise further and make the building block templates very flexible.